 To understand more about this underground market, we interviewed Kelly Reeves, founder of Southern California rescue Paw Prints in the Sand.
 From the Craigslist loophole to the efforts being made to stop it, here’s what you need to know and how you can help.

 How can you sell animals on Craigslist?

-Technically, Craigslist prohibits the sale of animals on its platform; however, posts are allowed for “rehoming” purposes.
+Technically, Craigslist does prohibit the sale of animals on its platform.
+However, posts are allowed for “rehoming” purposes.
 While perhaps well-intentioned, this creates a massive loophole, and it is exploited heavily.
-In the seven years Reeve’s rescue has been in operation, she’s seen more than her fair share of individuals who manipulate the system.
+In the seven years Reeves’ rescue has been in operation, she’s seen more than her fair share of individuals who manipulate the system.

 While her rescue focuses on pulling animals from municipal shelters, Reeves explained that there are Facebook groups solely dedicated to scouting and saving animals posted on Craigslist.
 She also noted that similar sleuthing goes on in Facebook Marketplace where “people will post a crate for sale when they are really selling puppies.”